-Shell has contended both in the procedure before the Commission and in proceedings before the Court that the Commission disregarded essential legal safeguards during the procedure.
-Arguing that the Commission failed to fulfil its 'duty to act fairly', Shell states that Commission's working procedures should so organized, first, to ensure reasonably as is practicable that that duty can be observed and, secondly, to afford the undertakings involved in cases before the Commission as well as the public a reasonable degree of confidence in the Commission as an impartial adjudicator.
+Shell has contended both in the procedure before the Commission and in the proceedings before the Court that the Commission disregarded essential legal safeguards during the procedure.
+Arguing that the Commission failed to fulfil its 'duty to act fairly', Shell states that the Commission's working procedures should be so organized, first, to ensure as reasonably as is practicable that that duty can be observed and, secondly, to afford the undertakings involved in cases before the Commission as well as the public a reasonable degree of confidence in the Commission as an impartial adjudicator.
 In this connection, Shell claims that in dealing with cases pursuant to Regulations Nos 17/62 and 99/63 the Commission has a duty to adopt an objective and impartial position with regard to all the evidence and to listen to arguments put forward by the applicants which may cast serious doubt upon the provisional views expressed in the statement of objections.
 Shell expresses the view that the said objective can only be attained if there is a functional separation between the 'investigative' stage and the 'prosecutorial' stage within the Commission.
 According to Shell, there was no such separation at the time when the present cases were being investigated and assessed, at any event not before the time when the statements of objections were sent out.
-Shell cites a number of concrete examples from the procedure, which, in its view, demonstrate such a biased and unbalanced assessment of some of the facts that it would be warrantable to conclude that the working procedure in Directorate-General IV was in itself capable of affecting the decisions to the applicants' detriment. outstanding work.
-I therefore agree with the Commission that any errors made in dealing with the present complex of cases do not warrant the conclusion that the internal organization of the Commission was arranged in a way that it may be assumed from the outset that it leads to mistakes of the sort the applicant considers it has demonstrated.
+Shell cites a number of concrete examples from the procedure, which, in its view, demonstrate such a biased and unbalanced assessment of some of the facts that it would be warrantable to conclude that the working procedure in Directorate-General IV was in itself capable of affecting the decisions to the applicants' detriment.